lowRISC/qemu/docs/opentitan/earlgrey.md

     - `R`: readable
     - `W`: writable
     - `X`: executable
+    - `F`: facade

+    The "facade" is a special flag which causes CSR reads and writes for this region not to have any effect on PMP logic, but still appear to have been successfully written to the CSRs.
+This can be used to change the ePMP regions for debugging or performance regions without Ibex knowing.

 * `ignore_elf_entry=true` can be appended to the machine option switch, _i.e._
   `-M ot-earlgrey,ignore_elf_entry=true` to prevent the ELF entry point of a loaded application to